 Inputs: In this stage, the process management team gathers the inputs that can be sourced from the supplier.
-These inputs play a vital role in the whole process as it affects the outcomes of the six sigma project undertaken.
+These inputs play a vital role in the whole process as they affect the outcomes of the Six Sigma project undertaken.

 Process: This step describes the different stages involved in converting the inputs into outputs.
-Describing the steps helps the process team to understand the various activities that have to be informed.
+Describing the steps helps the process team to understand the various activities that have to be performed.

 Outputs: The outputs refer to the end results of the process.
 The outcomes can be in the form of products or services depending on the Six Sigma project undertaken.
-The process team needs to ensure whether the expected outcomes meet the customer’s needs.
+Moreover, the process team needs to ensure that the expected outcomes meet the customer’s needs.

-Customer: the outcomes of a process are delivered to the end-users or customers.
-It is a very crucial role for the process team to determine who are the target customers of each process designed for the project.
+Customer: The outcomes of a process delivered to the end-users or customers.
+It is a very crucial role for the process team to determine who the target customers of each process designed for the project.